Marriage Separation Agreement (Free Forms and Templates)

 Free Marriage Separation Agreement 09 in Docs

 The main difference between legal separation and divorce is that, in a legal separation, the couples are still married and may still be living in the same house with different responsibilities.
 At the same time, the marriage is entirely dissolved in a divorce.
-However, both legal separation and divorce create a space between the couples.
-For example, they live separately, marital assets are divided, child custody is shared, and one may be required to pay spousal support.
-Couples usually use a separation agreement in both cases to determine how everything will be shared or divided as they part ways.
+However, both of these create a space between the couples.

 What is Meant by Living Separately?

 Numerous reasons may lead to a couple living separately.
 Living separately, however, does not necessarily imply that the couple is living in different houses.
 The couple may continue living in the same house and still consider themselves separated.
-Some of the reasons that may make the couple still live together after separation include finances, work, children, school, and other significant responsibilities.
-A few examples of living separately include Attending events separately, sleeping in different rooms/beds, dining separately, taking turns in taking care of the children, seeing or visiting the children, etc.
+Some of the reasons that may make the couple still live together include finances, work, children, school, and other significant responsibilities.

-When to Use Separation Agreement
+When to Use it

-Three main situations warrant the use of a marriage separation agreement.
-These three situations include:
+Three main situations warrant the use of this agreement.

 • The second instance is when a married couple has decided that the marriage is no longer a viable option for them and has opted for divorce.
-To ensure that everything is done in the proper manner and that all the items are divided relatively, the couple may consider using a marriage separation agreement form to divide their estate instead of having the courts take charge of the issue.
-By creating a mutually benefiting separation agreement, which is later submitted to the court and included as part of the divorce decree, the couple can save time and money in the process.
+To ensure that everything is done in the proper manner and that all the items are divided relatively, the couple may consider using an agreement form to divide their estate instead of having the courts take charge of the issue.
+By creating a mutually benefiting agreement, which is later submitted to the court and included as part of the divorce decree, the couple can save time and money in the process.

-Elements of a Separation Agreement
+Elements of the Agreement

 Basic information

-The marriage separation agreement should include basic information.
+The agreement should include basic information.
 This is simply information to help identify the parties involved in the separation.
-In this section, the following should be included:

 • The names of the parties involved